-Not yet.
-Development is under way to integrate these sensors.
-As OpenSprinkler is open-source, you can modify the software to integrate these sensors on your own, and you can even use additional sensors such as a water level sensor, motion sensor.
+Currently we support standard rain sensor (wired or wireless), and flow sensor (two wire type).
+Development is under way to integrate soil moisture sensor.
+As OpenSprinkler is open-source, you can modify the software to integrate additional sensors such as water level sensor, motion sensor.
 If you are not familiar with programming, this provides a great motivation to start learning to program.